 There is also supposedly a 25 Rs. charge for a video camera.
 I was asked at the ticket check, even though no one else was asked.
 I doubt that this applies to camera phones, since the signage at the Taj Mahal suggested that it was more for bigger cameras, like for serious videography.

-Despite being called the ‘baby taj’, unlike the many other edifices and buildings across India (or even outside India) which try to copy the Taj Mahal’s architectural style, this tomb is not one of those copies.
+Also located by the Yamuna River (but on the opposite bank), the Tomb of I’timad ud-Daulah is smaller than the Taj Mahal, and much more intimate in its layout.
+Despite being called the ‘Baby Taj’, unlike the many other edifices and buildings across India (or even outside India) which try to copy the Taj Mahal’s architectural style, this tomb is not a copy.
 In fact, it was built earlier.

-The tomb is not designed to be viewed from afar.
+Unlike the Taj Mahal, this tomb was not designed to be viewed from afar.
 It houses spaces for people to actually come visit the memory of the departed.

 However, I could also see why the driver said it was very like the Taj Mahal.
 It is also a symmetrically laid out mausoleum, with symmetrical gardens.
 The quality of its artwork is equal to the Taj Mahal, not a poor imitation or a less developed prior art.
 But in terms of scale, it is smaller – hence, ‘baby’ Taj.